 Galileo brings on demand LNG to the marine industry

-This is possible in view of the fact that the Cryobox is an LNG production nano station designed so that the private industry and communities can become their own LNG suppliers.
+This is possible in view of the fact that the Cryobox is an LNG production station designed so that the private industry and communities can become their own small scale LNG suppliers.
 Until now, major technological barriers and the need for long term capital investment prevented industries such as marine, oil and gas, long-haul trucking, rail, mining services from using LNG as a low cost and low carbon alternative for diesel fuel.

-At the Francisco’s christening event, López Mena referred to the Crybox nano modules as the sole equipment that can be transported to wellheads anywhere in the world, regardless of distance; gas is liquefied and its volume reduced 600 times, which makes it easy to carry in trucks to their points of destination, at a very low cost.
+At the Francisco’s christening event, López Mena referred to the Crybox modules as the sole equipment that can be transported to wellheads anywhere in the world, regardless of distance; gas is liquefied and its volume reduced 600 times, which makes it easy to carry in trucks to their points of destination, at a very low cost.

 Innovation and Efficiency

 In terms of savings, it would be appropriate to compare these equipments with the ‘mini LNG production-station’ due to their size, production volume of LNG, investment and operating costs.
 In that case, while the latter requires a capital investment (CAPEX) of around $ 310 per ton of LNG, the nano station requires only a $ 170 per ton of LNG.
 If we consider the annual operating expenditure (OPEX), the comparison is of 390-210 dollars per ton.
-Therefore, the use of a nano LNG production station as Cryobox allows savings of 50% in CAPEX and OPEX 40% per annum.
+Therefore, the use of a portable LNG production station as Cryobox allows savings of 50% in CAPEX and OPEX 40% per annum.